 What happens To Pregnant Women In Insomnia?

 Loss of sleep or restlessness during sleep in pregnant women is quite a common condition characterized by insomnia.
-Insomnia is a sleeping disorder that is known for its symptoms of unrest and inability to sleep.
+Insomnia is a sleeping disorder that is known for its symptoms of unrest and inability to Managing Sleep Deprivation.
 Experiencing major sleep loss due to the newborn baby is quite seen.
 However, this scenario is extremely true for women in their first trimester, hence the early pregnancy period.
-However, depending on different body functioning, different women experience insomnia at different rates and times of their pregnancies, but it more commonly appears in the first and the third trimester of pregnancy.
+However, depending on different body functions, different women experience insomnia at different rates and times of their pregnancies, but it more commonly appears in the first and the third trimester of pregnancy.
 This condition of unrest specifically includes heartburn, congestion, bathroom breakouts, and out of control hormones.
 No matter how harmful insomnia might be for a pregnant woman or causing her to spend more time out of bed than in it, the bright side is, it is not harmful to the baby.

 Post-Partum Insomnia Discomfort